 Rubber gloves are comfortable and long-lasting too.
 Although they aren’t as sturdy as leather, they still provide a good grip as you go through different weights.
 Some have an inner lining that wicks sweat to make your weight lifting experience comfortable.

-These materials are widely used in many industries.
-Due to its rubber-like material, it is used in the production of gloves particularly to enhance grip and to provide friction
+This material is widely used in many industries.
+Due to its rubber-like material, it is used in the production of gym gloves particularly to enhance grip and to provide friction.
+When Silicone is combined with Neoprene on workout gloves — it provides and extra grip.

 The best part about cotton gloves is that they are breathable.
 In general, cotton is a durable material that is preferred in different types of clothing.
-When well-built and padded, cotton weight lifting gloves provide protection from calluses as well.
+When well-built and padded, cotton mesh weight lifting gloves provides comfort, protect the hands and most importantly ventilation (make the hands breathable).

 Half-fingered gym gloves with wrist wrap